Aus3D/PicoPrint/README.md

     * 5V from USB is fused (200mA self-resetting PTC) to protect host device
     * 5V Buck Regulator implements overcurrent, overtemperature, and short-circuit protection
     * 3.3V Linear Regulator implements overcurrent and overtemperature protection
-    * Power rail to endstops and z-probe is fused (200mA self-resetting PTC)
     * Main power input can be monitored by ADC channel to measure input voltage (firmware dependent)
   * Microcontroller Pin Protection
     * Dedicated ESD-protection IC on USB interface
     * Thermistors + Endstops + Z-Probe protected against accidental connection to ±30V by diode clipping circuit
       * Endstops are safe to use with 5/12/24V signals if desired

-## Firmware
-PicoPrint is designed to run the Marlin 3D printer firmware.
-A version of Marlin currently running on PicoPrint can be found [here](https://github.com/Aus3D/Marlin/tree/bugfix-2.0.x-F446-PicoPrint).

-Compiling and uploading the Marlin firmware will require the Arduino IDE, and a fork of the STM32Generic Hardware Core, [here](https://github.com/chrissbarr/STM32GENERIC/tree/F446VE).